sdietri/NikS_TStretch_Analysis/README.md

 ## Input required:
 - Your Email address to use for Entrez access
 - SRA sequences from SRP162088 "Helicobacter pylori genome evolution within the human stomach", converted to FASTA.
-File names needs to follow the scheme "SRR-id.fas" to allow for Entrez information lookup
+File names needs to follow the scheme "SRRid.fas" to allow for Entrez information lookup
 - Start sequence of NikS gene for identification of upstream promotor region